Javadyakuza/TIP3-Docs/Deployments/Contracts/RootDeployer.md

     },
   };

-  // Get the expected contract address const expectedAddress = await provider.getExpectedAddress(rootDeployerAbi, deployParams);
+  // Get the expected address of the root deployer contract const expectedAddress = await provider.getExpectedAddress(rootDeployerAbi, deployParams);

   // Get the state init